 Homes like mine—a two-bedroom for under a half million—are relatively rare here; my search yielded only a handful that first year.
 Greenwich being a market without much movement, I soon got bored of seeing the same four or five dismal listings over and over and started making random changes to my search parameters.
 Tinkering with the price range filter one day, I accidentally turned it off altogether.

 Scrapping the price filter was like entering another world: a world where party barns, guest cottages, and four-car garages are a thing.

-Based on my informal data-gathering during the four years I’ve lived here, the upper range for real estate listings in Greenwich hovers somewhere between $45- and $65-million; mansions and estates in the ten-to-fifteen-million-dollar range are common.
+Based on my informal data-gathering during the four years I’ve lived here, the upper range for real estate listings in Greenwich hovers somewhere between $45 and $65 million; mansions and estates in the $10-to-$15-million range are common.
 At first, these homes—with their pristine white kitchens, their double-height entryways filled with soaring spiral staircases, their outdoor fireplaces big enough to drive your Maserati through—paralyzed the analytical part of my brain through the sheer force of their luxuriousness, and their sparkling fairytale magic.

 But when the fairy dust wore off, I began to notice a theme.
 A disturbing theme.
 And this is where Ayn Rand comes in.

 Many of these high-end properties seem to be designed with the end of the world in mind.
 They feature what I’ve come to think of as doomsday perks: concealed panic rooms; underground safe rooms; whole-house generators; alternative energy sources that let you sell energy back to the grid—until you need to get off the grid entirely; state-of-the-art security systems; whole-estate border walls with gated entry and guard booths; bulletproof glass.
 And after a few months of browsing, some relatively ordinary features—producing orchards and gardens; whole-house water and air filtration systems—began to appear to me in a different light: how useful would they be post-apocalypse?